IBM/kar/docs/getting-started.md

 source ./scripts/kar-env-local.sh
 ```

-## Run a NodeJS based example locally
+## Run a Node.js based example locally

 ### Prerequisites

-You will need Node 12+ and NPM 6.12+ to run the NodeJS example.
+You will need Node.js 12+ and NPM 6.12+ to run the Node.js example.

-###  Run a Hello World NodeJS Example
+###  Run a Hello World Node.js Example

 In one window:
 ```shell